markmo/storms/report.md

-# Analysis of the impact of severe weather events with respect to population health and the economy in the United States from 1950 to 2011.
+# Most harmful weather events with respect to US population health and the economy, 1950 to 2011.

-## 24 May 2014
+### 24 May 2014

 ## Synopsis